GioArcilla/GioArcilla/README.md

 - 🌍 I'm based in the US
 - 🖥️ See my portfolio at [MyGitHub](https://github.com/GioArcilla)
 - 🧠 I'm currently learning: AWS Architecture through certification and real-world deployments
-- 👍 Pineapple on pizza
+- 👍 Ask me about Parker

 <!--
 **GioArcilla/GioArcilla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.